Search engine algorithms are super complicated.

 Now, let’s check out the data.

-Topic: Here’s how MagnifyMoney describes their goals:
+Topic: Here’s how MagnifyMoney describes their goals and user intent:

 Reduce credit card interest (and therefore debt), eliminate all unnecessary fees, maximize cash back on everyday spending and earn interest on all savings accounts.
 These four simple things can make a big difference and ensure that more money stays in your wallet.